 Nancy Quinn is an internationally known wildlife artist and author.
-Her detailed and realistic paintings have made her the recipient of two World Wildlife Art Championship awards, and her debut book, Go West, Young Woman!, is a current finalist for the Will Rogers Medallion Award.
+Her detailed and realistic paintings have made her the recipient of two World Wildlife Art Championship awards, and her debut book, Go West, Young Woman!, was honored with the Will Rogers Medallion Award.
 She happily resides on a Montana mountainside with her husband, daughters, and animals, where she continues to enjoy painting and writing about her experiences with domestic and exotic wildlife, as well as sharing her uplifting family stories in her books, blogs, and YouTube video series.

 I've just completed the sequel to my first book, Go West, Young Woman!, which was released last year.
 My new book, Stay West, Young Woman!, picks up where my debut book left off.
 It is the continuing true story about my family leaving the urban lifestyle of the United States capitol (Washington, DC) to live on a mountainside in Montana.

 Frequently asked questions: